nblandos/fhir-parser/test_frontend/README.md

 # Test frontend

-This is a simple react frontend that was used to test the backend.
+Simple react frontend used to test backend
-Including it in the repo in case you want to use it to test the backend.
+Displays the parsed data as a list

 - To run it first install node modules: